deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “*Julian-!*” Xiù complained.
 “I really need this to not be a big deal right now!”

 “Sorry.
-It’s just... you’re really hot.”
+It’s just...you’re really hot.”
 Julian shrugged awkwardly.
 “Kinda hard to be dispassionate, you know?”

 He knew immediately that he’d said the wrong thing, but before he had a chance to apologize Xiù had gone crimson, scowled at him and flounced into the Hab without a word.